enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/Eslint.md

 `extends`

-- extends 应用一系列**配置好的rules** as a base for the current configuration file
+- extends apply series **already config rules** as a base for the current configuration file

 ```json
 {